Message received. We will be in touch.

 Built to Fail.

 The certifications are real.
 The auditors signed off.
 The dashboard is green.
-The breach happens anyway, three years after the last audit said everything was fine.
+The breach happens anyway — three years after the last audit said everything was fine.

 The offshore team accessing PHI is invisible in the SOC 2 report.
 The VPN account for the former employee has no expiration date.
 The CISO reports to the CIO, who filters what reaches the board.
 These are not edge cases.
 They are the standard condition.

-"Every breach began years before the first alert.
-Not with a hacker, but with a decision."
+Every breach you have ever read about began years before the first alert fired.
+Not with a hacker, but with a decision.

-52% Of CISOs still report to the CIO (Heidrick & Struggles 2022)
+52% Of CISOs still report to the CIO (Heidrick & Struggles, 2022)

-78% Of PCI-certified orgs non-compliant between audits (Verizon 2021)
+78% Of PCI-certified orgs non-compliant between audits (Verizon, 2021)

-64% Of healthcare orgs breached via third party (Ponemon/Censinet 2022)
+64% Of healthcare orgs breached via third party (Ponemon/Censinet, 2022)

-16 Average attacker dwell days before detection (Mandiant 2024)
+16 Average attacker dwell days before detection (Mandiant, 2024)

 What We Do